Spatial Experience Design BFA

 Deadline: February 1

-The Visual Presentation and Exhibition Design program (VPED) is a unique educational experience.
+The Spatial Experience Design program (SED) is a unique educational experience.
 The program educates students to lead in the complete process of developing environments that inspire, inform, and persuade.
-VPED comprises Retail Development, including the development of complete stores, fixtures, window and merchandise displays; Exhibition Design, including museums, trade shows, zoos, theme parks, and visitor centers; and temporary installations like large scale events, pop-up stores, Christmas spectacles, photo shoots, and stage sets.
+SED comprises retail development: including the development of complete stores, fixtures, window, and merchandise displays; and exhibition design: including museums, trade shows, zoos, theme parks, and visitor centers; and temporary installations like large scale events, pop-up stores, holiday spectacles, photo shoots, and stage sets.

 This program provides an in-depth, interdisciplinary education that prepares you to create displays and exhibitions from conceptualization through fabrication.
 In courses taught by professional designers with extensive experience, you will learn to use a variety of materials and techniques, shop construction including props, electronic media, and lighting.
 You'll develop skills in graphic and spatial design, drafting for plans and elevations, and the technologies used in industry.
 Hands-on fabrication experience is offered through the building of displays, models, and on-campus exhibits, including a major capstone exhibition.

 Networking events, field trips, and a required internship lead to multiple opportunities.
 Right after graduation, SED students move on to jobs as designers, project managers, and production directors.
 After ten years many alumni have senior leadership positions as design directors, creative managers, and even CEOs.

 Please submit responses to the questions below (maximum 100 words each) and a portfolio of original artwork.

 Communication Design Pathways BFA Short Statements

 Please be concise and to the point in all responses.
 Responses should provide insight on transferable skills, motivations, interpersonal qualities, and aptitudes.